ABOUT

 Empowering Lives Through Sports

-Since World T.E.A.M.'s first inclusive program in 1987, our non-profit organization has used athletics to challenge adaptive men, women and children to accomplish goals they never thought possible.
+Since launching our first inclusive program in 1987, World TEAM has used athletics to empower adaptive men, women, and children to pursue goals once thought impossible.

 Our Mission

-World T.E.A.M. brings adaptive and able-bodied athletes together by empowering, enabling and engaging individuals through inclusive athletic programs.
+World TEAM brings adaptive and able-bodied athletes together through inclusive athletic programs that empower, engage, and inspire individuals of all abilities.

 Serving a Diverse Population In Need